Duncan McDonald (electrical engineer): Life

 His first job was with British Thomson-Houston in Rugby, working (during the Second World War) on radar research.
 In 1952 he developed Britain's first 275,000 volt transformer for the National Grid.
 In 1954 he returned to Scotland to join Bruce Peebles & Co.
 Ltd. (later Parsons Peebles) as their chief transformer designer.
-By 1962 he was Managing Director of the company.
-Through company amalgamations he became Chief Executive of Reyrolle Parsons Group and from there Chief Executive of the NEI group.
+By 1962 he was managing director of the company.
+Through company amalgamations he became Chief Executive of Reyrolle Parsons and from there Chief Executive of Northern Engineering Industries.

 In 1969 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Sir John Toothill, William E J Farvis and Oppenshaw Taylor.

 He received honorary doctorates from both Heriot-Watt University and Newcastle University.
 In 1983 he was made a Commander of the Order of the British Empire for services to British Exports and knighted by Queen Elizabeth II.
 In later life he was a non-executive director of both General Accident and the Northern Rock Building Society.

 He retired in May 1986 and died in Edinburgh on 23 February 1997.